A starting point for everyone.

 A man who was assigned a female gender at birth, but experiences an internal sense of self that is male.

 Trans men usually wish to be treated like any other man.
 Trans men will usually (if they are safe to do so) go by he/him pronouns in society.
-Many adopt masculine haircuts and clothing, in order to be socially recognised as male, and because they are more comfortable dressing that way.
+Many adopt masculine haircuts and clothing, in order to be socially recognised as male, and because they are more comfortable dressing that way, but not all trans men are masculine.

 A woman who was assigned a male gender at birth, but experiences an internal sense of self that is female.

 Trans women usually wish to be treated like any other woman.
 Trans women will usually (if they are safe to do so) go by she/her pronouns in society.
-Many adopt feminine haircuts and clothing, in order to be socially recognised as female, and because they are more comfortable dressing that way.
+Many adopt feminine haircuts and clothing, in order to be socially recognised as female, and because they are more comfortable dressing that way, but not all trans women are feminine.

 Someone who does not identify as their gender assigned at birth, but also feels they aren’t a binary man or woman.